dezrez/DezrezCoreAPI/webhooks.md

 Each of these events has a specific data contract associated with them, and API clients can register webhooks in order to be notified when these events happen.

-When an event happens, the specific event data contract is sent to the URL specified in the webhoook, in real time.
+When an event happens, the specific trigger data contract is sent to the URL specified in the webhoook, in real time.

-### Webhook Events
+### Webhook Triggers
-A list of webhook events can be obtained by an authenticated API client by calling the endpoint *GET api/workflow/triggers*.
+A list of webhook triggers can be obtained by an authenticated API client by calling the endpoint *GET api/workflow/triggers*.

 This will return a list of events that webhooks can be used with, along with the list of properties that the actual event data contract will contain.